uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/parallel_range_api.rst

 and cannot be called with explicitly specified template arguments. [*Note*: A typical implementation uses predefined function objects which static function call operators have the required signatures. -- *end note*]

-The following differences to the standard C++ range algorithms apply:
+The following differences to the standard serial C++ range algorithms apply:

+- List initialization of value parameters is enabled, as in the working draft of the next C++ standard edition (C++26).
 - Parallel range algorithms cannot be used in constant expressions.
 - The oneDPL execution policy parameter is added.
 - Output data sequences are defined as ranges, not iterators.